mtariq441/tariqportfolio/replit.md

 ## Recent Changes (November 2, 2025)

+**Contact Section Reorganization:**
+- Restructured contact page into two completely separate, distinct sections
+- Section 1: "Get in Touch" - Contact form for sending messages
+  - Name, Email, and Message fields
+  - Centered layout with improved spacing
+  - Individual heading and description
+- Section 2: "Schedule a Meeting" - Calendly scheduling widget
+  - Separate section below the contact form
+  - 30-minute consultation booking with real-time availability
+  - Custom styling with brand color (#c6ff00)
+- Each section has independent animations and visual separation
+- Improved user experience with clear purpose for each section

+**Bug Fixes & Optimizations:**
+- Updated browserslist database to latest version (caniuse-lite)
+- Eliminated PostCSS plugin warnings in build process
+- Clean server logs with no warnings or errors
+- Verified all LSP diagnostics - no TypeScript errors
+- Application running smoothly on port 5000

 **Client Testimonial Images:**
 - Updated testimonials section with actual client profile photos
 - Replaced initials-only avatars with professional headshots for all 8 clients